How to conquer impostor syndrome and learn to work the room.

-The good people of Mental Floss, describe imposter syndrome as a: “distortion of thinking that makes [people] believe they’re actually incompetent, unintelligent, and lazy.
+The good people of Mental Floss, describe impostor syndrome as a: “distortion of thinking that makes [people] believe they’re actually incompetent, unintelligent, and lazy.
 They’re convinced they’re faking their way through their accomplishments, and one day, they’ll be found out—exposed as the frauds they believe themselves to be.”

 That sound familiar?

-Imposter syndrome is a tricky beast to conquer but fear not, we have some tricks and tactics to help you out.
+Impostor syndrome is a tricky beast to conquer but fear not, we have some tricks and tactics to help you out.

 Excuse me, I think I’m in the wrong room

 Remember that one kid in school who turned up to the wrong room on the first day?
 Yup, there’s always one… Your school days are your formative years and it turns out that the fear of being in the wrong class at the wrong time, stays with us for the rest of our lives.
-There are a ton of different reasons why people get hit with sudden onset imposter syndrome, and there are a great many people who admit to being sufferers – the late and great Maya Angelou for one, and Sir Tom Hanks for another.
+There are a ton of different reasons why people get hit with sudden onset impostor syndrome, and there are a great many people who admit to being sufferers – the late and great Maya Angelou for one, and Sir Tom Hanks for another.

-Fear not my friend, you are supposed to be here and you, and your imposter syndrome, are in good company.
+Fear not my friend, you are supposed to be here and you, and your impostor syndrome, are in good company.
 This is your life, your career, and chances are, you signed up for this darned thing in the first place.
 Hold your head high and get on in there.

 Fake it till you make it?